see other glossary entries

 The Earth's first life forms emerged some 3.8 billion years ago.
-Since then, all living creatures have been cellular in structure, with boundary walls that protect their contents.
+Since then, all animal life was cellular in structure, with boundary walls that protect their contents.
 They are also semi-permeable, which enables the organism to exchange assets (energy and materials) with its immediate environment.
 Perhaps this explains why, as humans, we are so acutely aware of dissonance between our self-image and how others see us.
 According to Maturana and Varela, (c.f. their theory of autopoiesis), in 'systemic' terms, there is only one reason for the death of an organism.
 It will die if it fails to maintain an effective 'relationship' between its 'inner' and 'outer' identities.
 In this sense, the act of staying alive is relational for all living organisms.

 A World of 'Things'